 We know our curriculum is working in the Politics department through the engagement of students throughout the school both observed and recorded in student voice across the school.
 Numbers are healthy at A-Level and a number of students go on to study the subject at university.

-Examination results are among the best in the school at A-level with the department regularly receiving a red ALPs score.
+Examination results are consistently above the national average and among the best in the school at A-level.